slalombuild/blackslope.net/README.md

     ```
     MoviesConnectionString
     ```
-3. Open PowerShell to your repository root directory and run the following command:
+3. Open PowerShell and install the `dotnet-ef` tool using:
     ```
-    dotnet ef database update --project src/BlackSlope.Hosts.Api/BlackSlope.Hosts.Api.csproj
+    dotnet tool install --global dotnet-ef
     ```
+4. Navigate Powershell to your repository root directory and run the following command:
+    ```
+    dotnet ef database update --project=.\src\BlackSlope.Api\BlackSlope.Api.csproj
+    ```
-4. If successful, the result of the above command will be similar to the following example:
+5. If successful, the result of the above command will be similar to the following example:
     ```
     Build started...
     Build succeeded.